Lamar Odom Accused Of Firing Shots At Khloe Kardashian By Praising ‘All Natural’ Girlfriend

 “You don’t need make digs at your highly supportive ex in order to compliment your lovely new lady, Lamar,” one person wrote.

-Others agreed with Lamar that he didn’t need those “plastic Kardashians.”
+Others agreed that Lamar didn’t need those “plastic Kardashians.”

 View this post on Instagram